 |Plusnet Anytime International 300 (including Talk Anytime International)||£75 (no longer available to buy)|

-What happens if I go over my credit limit?
+What happens if I go over my credit threshold?

-So you can carry on making calls after that's happened, you'll need to top up your credit limit by at least £5.
+So you can carry on making calls after that's happened, you'll need to make a top up of at least £5 + the amount the credit threshold has been exceeded by, which we'll apply to future calls you make.
 Then you'll be able to make calls again as normal.

-To avoid that happening, make sure you top up before you reach your credit limit.
+To avoid the £5.76 charge and your calls being diverted, make sure you top up before you reach your credit threshold.

-How do I top up my credit limit?
+How do I top up my credit threshold?

-You can pay for calls before you get your monthly bill by topping up your credit limit.
-For example, you might want to do that if you know you'll need to make more calls that month than your credit limit allows.
+You can pay for calls before you get your monthly bill by topping up your credit threshold.
+For example, you might want to do that if you know you'll need to make more calls that month than your credit threshold allows.
 You can top up at any time.

 How do I pay for calls when I've topped up?

-We just take the amount each call costs from your new credit limit.
-That'll happen until your credit limit runs out again.
+We just take the amount each call costs from your new credit threshold.
+That'll happen until your credit threshold runs out again.

-If you've gone over your credit limit and make calls before you've topped up, or after you've spent your topped-up credit limit, you'll need to pay a one-off charge of £5.76 (the amount it costs us to get everything back to normal on your line).
+If you've gone over your credit threshold and make calls before you've topped up, or after you've spent your topped-up credit threshold, you'll need to pay a one-off charge of £5.76 (the amount it costs us to get everything back to normal on your line).
 We'll add that and the amount each extra call costs to your next bill.

-What if I top up but don't spend all of my new credit limit?
+What if I top up but don't spend all of my new credit threshold?

-If you get to the end of the month and you haven't spent all your new credit limit, it'll carry over to the next month, so you aren't losing out.
+If you get to the end of the month and you haven't spent all your new credit threshold, it'll carry over to the next month, so you aren't losing out.

-Here’s why this might happen sometimes.
-These examples are based on our Evening & Weekend & UK Mobile call package (£55 credit limit).
+Here's why this might happen sometimes.
+These examples are based on our Evening & Weekend & UK Mobile call package (£55 credit threshold).

 You top up but don't use it all

-- You use £55 of your credit limit to make calls
+- You use £55 of your credit threshold to make calls.

-- You decide to top up your credit limit by £25
+- You decide to top up your credit threshold by £25.

 Or here's the maths: